Rossiya Segodnya: Awards

 On 17 May 2017 MIA Rossiya Segodnya design center was awarded The Communicator Awards: gold - in the category "Marketing and Promotion" and two silver.

 Sanctions

+March 2022 saw the UK government imposing sanctions on Rossiya Segodnya for broadcasting Russian propaganda.

-In February 2023 Canada sanctioned Rossiya Segodnya for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.
+February 2023 saw Canada also sanctioning Rossiya Segodnya for being involved in Russian propaganda and spreading misinformation relating to the Russian invasion of Ukraine, with other sanctions being put in place by the EU.